 Getting ready early matters a whole lot too.
-Studies show brands that are able to have their campaigns in place 45 days before a major calendar event can capture a full 90 percent of the related search traffic.
+Studies show brands that are able to have their holiday advertising campaigns in place 45 days before a major calendar event can capture a full 90 percent of the related search traffic.

 So before you start worrying about your Halloween decorations or how you’ll dress the turkey this year, take these seven action-oriented steps to getting your paid campaigns ready for the Holidays:

 1. Take Stock of Your Current and Past Holiday Traffic Performance

 Benchmarking is incredibly important when trying to develop a strategy, especially one that entails a well-defined budget.